PeriHub/PeriLab.jl/README.md

 - 🧲 **Multimodels**: PeriLab supports multimodels simulations, combining different types of peridynamics and damage models to create a comprehensive simulation environment.

+- 🔌 **Subroutine Interfaces**: Subroutines, such as UMAT, VUMAT and HETVAL are usable as material models

 - ⚡ **MPI**: PeriLab supports parallel computing using Message Passing Interface (MPI) technology to improve simulation performance on high-performance clusters.

+- 🔁 **Multistep simulations**: PeriLab supports the definition of multiple solver steps, allowing to combine different enviromental conditions in a single run.

 - 💻 **HPC capabilities**: PeriLab is designed for high-performance computing (HPC) environments, allowing users to run large-scale simulations efficiently.